itsToggle/plex_debrid/README.md

   - You can connect the script to trakt.tv to get more accurate release dates and times for your content.
 You can also synchronize your trakt watchlist and the trakt watchlist of other users to your plex watchlist.
   - To connect the script to trakt, navigate to '/Settings/Content Services/Trakt/Trakt users/Edit/Add user'.
 You can add an unlimited amount of users.
   - To enable one-way Watchlist synchronization from Trakt to Plex for your specified users, navigate to '/Settings/Content Services/Trakt/Trakt-to-Plex synchronization'.
 Your Trakt Watchlist will be synchronized to Plex every 30 minutes.
+  - To match content from trakt to plex, its neccessary to have at least one movie and one show inside a library thats visible by plex_debrid.
+Thats because in order to accurately match content, a search by imdb/tmdb/tvdb ID is necessary - which currently only works by requesting a "Fix Match" call to an existing library item.

 </details>